KristjanESPERANTO/MagicMirror-3rd-Party-Modules/website/result.md

 ### [MMM-PGA by dathbe](https://github.com/dathbe/MMM-PGA)

-1. Recommendation: Found `uses: actions/setup-node@v4` in file `automated-tests.yaml`: Upgrade workflows to use actions/setup-node@v5.
-2. Recommendation: The module imports `moment` but does not list it in package.json.
+1. Recommendation: The module imports `moment` but does not list it in package.json.
 Add this dependency to package.json so they can be installed automatically.
 Declare every non built-in dependency you import so it can be installed automatically.
-3. Information: There are updates for 2 dependencie(s):
+2. Information: There are updates for 2 dependencie(s):
    - @eslint/js  ^9.36.0  →  ^9.37.0
    - eslint      ^9.36.0  →  ^9.37.0